Fordham-EDM-Lab/CSAT/README.md

-# GSP Toolkit
+# seq_tool

-The **GSP Toolkit** is a Python package that implements the Generalized Sequential Pattern (GSP) algorithm.
-Originally developed as part of the Course Sequencing Analysis Tool (CSAT) to analyze and sequence student course data, the toolkit has been extended to support more general use cases.
+The **seq_tool** is a Python package that implements the Generalized Sequential Pattern (GSP) algorithm.
+Originally developed as part of the Course Sequencing Analysis Tool (cSAT) to analyze and sequence student course data, the toolkit has been extended to support more generalized use cases.
 It is designed for applications where analyzing sequential patterns is essential, such as course sequencing or other data patterns.

 The package supports grouping items based on a specified granularity using concurrency and provides both a command-line interface (CLI) and a graphical user interface (GUI).